Antique Pocket Mirror

-This tutorial is demo with heat transfer felt decal, you may skip the first part if you are not using decal.
+This tutorial is a demo with heat transfer felt decal, you may skip the first part if you are not using the decal.

 If you are using needlepoint craftwork on Aida fabric or lower thread count (looser weave) fabric, attach a layer of fusible interfacing on the wrong side of the craftwork to strengthen the fabric.

 Heat up your iron to medium heat (dry and no steam) or as stated in the iron-on material instruction.

 Cover the decal with stash fabric.

 Press with medium pressure the iron to adhere the decal for 20 seconds.
 Make sure to press the iron on the entire decal.

 Sew running stitch along the edge of the round fabric, pull the thread to curl up the fabric.